Getting your Trinity Audio player ready... |

 While the subject “decimals” may seem bland and mundane, there are some pretty interesting ways the GMAT can test you on your knowledge of decimal numbers.
-Specifically, you may be tested on how to recognize whether a decimal (when converted from a fraction) will be either a terminating or repeating decimal.
+Specifically, you may be tested on how to recognize whether a decimal (when converted from a fraction) will be either a terminating decimal or a non-terminating, repeating decimal.
 In fact, your ability to recognize the difference between the two could very likely help you on test day.

 When you convert a fraction to decimal form, the fraction will convert to either a terminating decimal or a non-terminating, repeating decimal.
 Let’s discuss terminating decimals first.